BEAR

 Aug 22, 2009 BEAR-3 2:39 116,387 1500g (2) .0958 Kg 0.21 Lbs 47.7 Miles

-but this time we also became involved with the launch of the balloon.
+however we also became involved with preparing and the launch the balloon this time.

 BEAR-6 2:23 114,635 1000g (1) 0.370 Kg 0.82 Lbs 33.7 Miles 42.1 Miles